 3. Add a temporary enclosure

 Even though carports aren’t fully enclosed like garages, you can add a temporary cover during winter months.
 For example, there are canopy kits, tarps, and custom fabrics designed to fit over carport structures as wall barriers.
+If you have a solar carport, it’s especially important to cover it during winter months to avoid damage.
 You can find temporary carport enclosures that are both water-resistant and snow-certified.

 4. Clean the gutters